 The Parts of a Computer Motherboard

 The main printed circuit board in a computer is known as the motherboard.
 Other names for this central computer unit are system board, main board, or printed wired board (PWB).
-Motherboard is sometimes shortened to Mobo.
+The is sometimes shortened to Mobo. motherboard

 The type of motherboard installed in a PC has a great effect on a computer's system speed and expansion capabilities.

 Major Motherboard Components and Their Functions

 Also known as the microprocessor or the processor, the CPU is the computer's brain.
 It is responsible for fetching, decoding, and executing program instructions as well as performing mathematical and logical calculations.

 The processor chip is identified by the processor type and the manufacturer.
 This information is usually inscribed on the chip itself.
 For example, Intel 386, Advanced Micro Devices (AMD) 386, Cyrix 486, Pentium MMX, Intel Core 2Duo, or iCore7.